Flora Thompson

 Flora Thompson portrait

-It was used in her lifetime to illustrate an article written about her in The Civilian dated 14th May 1921, and was used as the model for the sculpture at Liphook carved by Philip Jackson.
+She used it soon afterwards to illustrate an article written about her in The Civilian dated 14th May 1921, and it may have been for this purpose that she had the picture taken professionally.
+It was also used as the model for the sculpture at Liphook carved by Philip Jackson in 1981.

 Photograph included in Martin Greenwood's book 'Fringford Through the Ages' – said by some to have been of Flora, taken 'in the 1890s'.